We’ve curated a list of resources that we think could be helpful during this time

 The Holburne Museum (Bath) is offering a Creativity 4 Wellbeing virtual art group – every Wednesday, 2 – 3.30pm

-Arts Council England Emergency Funding – ACE are making £160 million of emergency funding available for organisations and individuals who will need it during this crisis, and have also changed the funding requirements for individuals and organisations currently in receipt of their funding.
-Round one opens for applications on 9 April 2020.
-Round two opens for applications on 16 April 2020.
-Potential applicants will need to register for Grantium in early April.
-There will be support for people to do this.
+Arts Council England Emergency Funding – ACE have been making various pots of emergency funding available for organisations and individuals who need it during the pandemic, and have also changed the funding requirements for individuals and organisations currently in receipt of their funding.
+Please check the webpage for the most up to date information about grants that are currently open.

 General Online Resources for Arts Professionals